ConceptaNjolima/MyTNTResources/Week 1/[PM1.1] Empathize with users.md

 ## Lesson details

 This lesson will be kicked off by PM coaches from the building.
-It builds real world connection with the PM role and the work is directly applicable to the prototype.
-Coaches should check in on progress and have NTs share their research.

 ### Practice listening (10 minutes)